Ethos Veterinary Health

 What Types of Diseases or Injuries Would Benefit From Stem Cell Therapy?

-Stem cells have been shown in numerous studies to demonstrate efficacy in arthritis, tendon repair, fractures, ligament damage and chronic wounds.
-There is active research looking at the use of stem cells to treat liver disease, cardiac disease and renal disease.
+Numerous studies have shown stem cells to demonstrate efficacy in arthritis, tendon repair, fractures, ligament damage, and chronic wounds.
+There is active research looking at using stem cells to treat liver disease, cardiac disease, and renal disease.

 Share